Back

 Sports

-Queensland Captain Ali Brigginshaw Retires from State of Origin Football
+Ali Brigginshaw to Step Down as Broncos Captain, Retires from State of Origin

 View source

-Brigginshaw, 36, is the Maroons' most-capped player of the NRLW era.
-She previously stated she was open to continuing after a 2-1 series loss in 2025, during which she was benched for the third game.
+Brigginshaw is the most-capped player of the NRLW era for the Queensland Maroons.
+She had previously indicated she was open to continuing after a 2-1 series loss in 2025, during which she was benched for the third game.
 Her reconsideration led to this announcement.

 Brigginshaw had previously announced her retirement from all rugby league following the 2026 campaign.